SoulStorm-Reforged/mod-eluna/src/LuaEngine/docs/USAGE.md

 ### What happened
 As you have witnessed here no core compiling was needed and your script runs from the file you just created.

-The file is compiled and run by the lua engine when the server starts up or Eluna is reloaded.
+The file is compiled and run by the lua engine when the server starts up or Forge is reloaded.
 The code in the file registers a function to be run when a player logs in and the function sends a message to the player that logged in.

 ## Lua basics